kendallwhitbeck/python-playground/data-annotation/raven-fine-criteria/code-optimization-cpp/README.md

 *   **Criterion 7 (Implicit, Objective, Redundant Code or Explanations):** The response should only provide the modified `join` function.
 It should not include unchanged code from other functions (e.g., `print_scan_results`, if it remains unchanged from the previous turn as implied by the user) or other files, unless a new helper function is necessarily introduced for the `join` modification.
 For example, the response should not re-paste the entire `SillyQL.cpp` file.

 ## I added:
+- (Explicit, Objective, Standard): The response should provide a modified version of the `join` function.
+- (Implicit, Objective, Standard): The response should indicate the appropriate file to place the modified `join` function.
+For example, the response should state that the modified 'join' function belongs in the `SillyQL.cpp` file.
-- The response should only call the `stable_sort` function in the `HASH_scan` function.
+- (Explicit, Objective, Confounding Earlier Context) The response should retain suggested code modifications in additional changes.
+For example, it should only call the `stable_sort` function in the `HASH_scan` function.
-- The response should allow the print_scan_results function print the 0 rows messages.
+- (Explicit, Objective, Confounding Earlier Context) The response should allow the `print_*` functions - `print_if`, `print_all`, `print_rows`, `print_col_headers` - to print the 0 rows messages.
+- (Explicit, Subjective, Standard): The response should correctly handle joining table data with non-obvious indices.
+For example, it should generate a temporary index when an index doesn't exist or when it's in the wrong column.
+- (Implicit, Subjective, Standard): The response should correctly handle cases where multiple rows in `table2` have the same join key value when populating the temporary hash index.
+For example, the `std::unordered_map` used for `temp_join_idx` should map each `TableEntry` key to a `std::vector<size_t>` of `row` indices.

+- (need, type, category): The response should TBD